rawmodel/framework/README.md

 By default, all fields in a schema are set to `null`.
 We can set a default value for a field by setting the `defaultValue` option.

-Validation is handled by the [*validatable.js*](https://github.com/xpepermint/validatablejs) package.
-We can configure the package by setting `validators` and `firstErrorOnly` options.
+Validation is handled by [*validatable.js*](https://github.com/xpepermint/validatablejs).
+We can configure the package through `validators` and `firstErrorOnly` options.
 The package provides many built-in validators, allows adding custom validators and overriding existing ones.
 When a document is created all validator methods share document's context thus we can write context-aware checks.
 Please see package's website for details.

 ### Document